Finite approximation of free groups I: the $F$-inverse cover problem: Inverse monoids

-Given an $A$-generated group $Q$ we define the \emph{Cayley graph} $\mQ$ of $Q$ by the following data; as an $A$-labelled graph, this graph $\mQ$ depends on the underlying assignment function $i_Q$: \begin{itemize} \item[--] the set of vertices of $\mQ$ is $Q$, \item[--] the set of edges of $\mQ$ is $Q\times \til{A}$, and, for $g\in Q,\ a\in \til{A}$, the incidence functions, involution and labelling are defined according to
+Given an $A$-generated group $Q$ we define the \emph{Cayley graph} $\mQ$ of $Q$ as follows; as an $A$-labelled graph, this graph $\mQ$ depends on the underlying assignment function $i_Q$: \begin{itemize} \item[--] the set of vertices of $\mQ$ is $Q$, \item[--] the set of edges of $\mQ$ is $Q\times \til{A}$, and, for $g\in Q,\ a\in \til{A}$, the incidence functions, involution and labelling are defined according to

 \end{itemize} The edge $(g,a)$ should be thought of as $\underset{g}{\bullet} \overset{a}{\rbl} \!\underset{ga}{\bullet}$, its inverse as $\underset{g}{\bullet}\overset{a\inv}{\lbl}\!\underset{ga}{\bullet}$, where $ga$ stands for $g[a]_Q$.
 We note that $Q$ acts on $\mQ$ by left multiplication as a group of automorphisms via